Co-op & Experiential Learning

 - Six-month Co-op periods allow students to work on long-term projects and make significant contributions to the workplace.

-- The ability to schedule back-to-back Co-op periods for full-time coverage or select six-month periods for busy times.
+- The ability to schedule two back-to-back Co-op periods for full-time coverage or select six-month periods for busy times.

 - Potential pipeline for future full-time hires and industry leaders.

 - Students offer an enthusiastic, fresh perspective and up-to-date technical knowledge and skills.

 - International students do not require an H1B Visa and there are no affiliated sponsorship fees.

 “As a small chemical technology and design engineering firm, our staff must be ready and able to execute a wide variety of engineering and design activities both within and outside their own disciplines.
 The chemical engineering Co-op students we employ from Northeastern University fit perfectly with our dynamic operational model.
 They are integral to our project teams and make valuable contributions to our daily engineering, design and project management objectives.”